 Nadia’s research focuses on improving organisational decision making practices through the use of technologies.
 This includes research interests in the design, development and evaluation of decision analytics tools for analysing and improving decision processes.
 She has served as principal investigator for an EPSRC-funded project on ‘good practice in decision making’, which was in collaboration with British Telecom.
-She is currently running a Knowledge Transfer Partnership (KTP) project with DWF, that was funded by Innovate UK.
+She has just completed a Knowledge Transfer Partnership (KTP) project with DWF, that was funded by Innovate UK.
 She is currently participating in REMESH (Research Network on Emergency Resources Supply Chain), a Horizon2020 EU-funded project.

 Nadia received the Faculty of Humanities’ Outstanding Teaching Award 2019-2020.
 She has co-authored a Cambridge University Press book 'Decision Behaviour, Analysis and Support'.
 She has taught on the Full-time MBA, Executive MBA, Masters and specialist executive programmes.